oliverlabs/azdevcont/README.md

 # What's Available?
 Here is a list of packages, components that are available out-the-box with this Codespaces container:

-- Linux Ubuntu as a base image
+- Linux Ubuntu Jammy (LTS-22.04) as a base image
 - zsh (linux shell)
-- oh-my-zsh extension for zsh
+- oh-my-zsh extension for zsh with a legendary STARSHIP theme
 - AzCLI (latest)
+- jq parsing tool
+- GitHub CLI
 - Az Bicep (latest)
 - Terraform (latest)
 - python3